For more information about NYEF, please watch our May 2021 Community Virtual Meeting recording on You Tube HERE.

 Do you have any paid staff members?
 Who are they and what do they do?

-We also have one independent contractor, Nico Wood Kos.
-Nico’s areas of expertise are grant writing and communication, so her efforts are focused in those areas.
-She also supports Shelly on multiple fronts and you can reach Nico at info@gardinerNYEF.org.
+We also have one independent contractor, Laura Chastain.
+Laura’s areas of expertise are social media, databases, websites and communication, so her efforts are focused in those areas.
+She also supports Nico multiple fronts and you can reach Laura at admin@gardinerNYEF.org.

 What are Connect!
 Grants?

 Connect!
 Grants is our classroom grants program.
 Connect!
 Grants support projects that fill educational gaps, promote health and wellness, and reach a wide range of students.
 Connect!
 Grants are community driven (meaning they respond to community needs), community funded (meaning they are funded entirely by donations), and community evaluated (meaning funded projects are chosen by a committee of community members).

 Connect!
 Grants are evaluated three times per year, at the end of the first three school quarters (typically late October, late January, and early April).
 These grant funds are reimbursable upon receipt of a final report.

 Notable projects include: new skis for the Gardiner XC ski team, a new welder for the high school welding program, new picnic tables for the school, and a healthy snack program at Little People’s Learning Center.

 In 2018-2019 we allocated $10,000.
 In 2019-2020, this number grew to $16,000.
 In 2020-2021 and in 2021-2022 we allocated an average of $20,000 per year.
 We are on track to allocate $20,000 for the 2022-2023 school year.